rreezN/Social_Artists/content/_index.md

 <a href="https://docs.python-requests.org/en/latest/" target="_blank">Wikipedia Python API library</a>
 and by using the raw Wikipedia API and the request library.

-We went through all the subpages from the list of hop musicians to extract information about each of the artists.
+We went through all the subpages from the list of hip hop musicians to extract information about each of the artists.
 Following this procedure, we gathered data from approximately 2600 hip-hoppers.
 Hereof these six attributes were queried from the first API call:
 - Title